Pancreas and kidney transplants

 - If you're also receiving a kidney transplant, the blood vessels of the new kidney will be attached to blood vessels in the lower part of your abdomen.

 - The new kidney's ureter — the tube that links the kidney to the bladder — will be connected to your bladder.
 Unless your own kidneys are causing complications, such as high blood pressure or infection, they're left in place.

-The surgical team monitors your heart rate, blood pressure and blood oxygen throughout the procedure with a blood pressure cuff on your arm and heart monitor leads attached to your chest.
+The surgical team monitors your heart rate, blood pressure and blood oxygen throughout the procedure.

 After the procedure